GSA/digitalgov.gov/content/guides/dap/common-questions-about-dap.md

 ---
 date: 2019-07-31 09:00:00 -0500
-title: "Common Questions about DAP"
+title: "Common questions about DAP"
 summary: "The most common questions about implementing, customizing, and utilizing the DAP program."
 guide: dap
 summary_box: true